mredenti/ModernCMake/slides/episodes/introduction.md

   Interpreted Execution: CMake processes the CMakeLists.txt files line by line to generate build instructions (e.g., Makefiles or Visual Studio project files).
 -->

-CMake uses **a scripting language to define the build process** in **CMakeLists.txt** files, which are processed to generate project files for major IDEs and build systems (Make, Ninja, Visual Studio, ...)
+CMake uses **a scripting language to define the build process** in **CMakeLists.txt** files, which are processed to generate project files for major IDEs and build systems

 :::::::::::::: {.columns}
 ::: {.column width="5%"}